"Air Label Score"

 Products tested randomly every year

-In order to verify that the labelled products have not been intentionally or unintentionally modified, random analyses are carried out on a selection of products every year.
+In order to verify that the certified products have not been intentionally or unintentionally modified, analyses are carried out on a random selection of products every year.

 These checks are carried out on products bought from retail outlets or on samples taken in the factory or at the production site.